Amata Coleman Radewagen: Early life and education

 Amata Catherine Coleman Radewagen is the daughter of Peter Tali Coleman, the first popularly-elected Governor of American Samoa, and Nora Stewart Coleman, the former First Lady of American Samoa.
-Her father was Samoan; her mother was of Chinese, German, Native Hawaiian, and Scottish descent.
+Her father was Samoan and English American; her mother was of Chinese, German, Native Hawaiian, and Scottish descent.
 Radewagen has twelve siblings.
 She attended Sacred Hearts Academy in Honolulu, Hawaii, for secondary education and graduated with a degree in psychology from the University of Guam in 1975.
 She also took classes at Loyola Marymount University in Los Angeles, California, and George Mason University in Fairfax, Virginia.

 She married Fred Radewagen in December 1971.
 The couple has three children and two grandchildren.
 Radewagen holds the orator (talking chief) title of Aumua from the capital of Pago Pago—her hometown and where she is a registered voter.
 From 1984 to 1997, Amata was the chief diplomatic correspondent for the Washington Pacific Report.